gadelkareem/skeleton/README.md

 - [Run Gitlab pipeline](https://docs.gitlab.com/ee/ci/pipelines/#run-a-pipeline-manually).
 - Navigate to [your Heroku apps](https://dashboard.heroku.com/apps) to open your app URL.
 - For more information, check [.gitlab-ci.yml](.gitlab-ci.yml) to review how the production container is being generated in the pipelines.
+- Optionally you can also push your final image to Docker Hub by adding your username and password as CI/CD environment variables:
+    - DOCKER_HUB_USER: docker hub username
+    - DOCKER_HUB_PASSWORD: docker hub password

 # Services
 ## Mail service